Jozeftomy/task-manager/README.md

 # Task Manager

-A simple and efficient Task Manager application built using ReactJS, Material-UI, and Redux.
+A simple and efficient Task Manager application built using ReactJS, Material-UI, and Tailwind.
 This tool helps you to manage your tasks by adding, updating, deleting, and filtering them based on their status (e.g., Pending, Completed).

 ## Features